analytixncs/naviga-analytics-docs/docs/informer/informer-javascript.md

 ### New Business Flag

+> IN PROCESS FEATURE - Create a lapsed customer option.
+This would check a customers **last order date** against **today's date** and if it was greater than x months, we would mark the customer as lapsed.
+Most likely you will want Lapsed Months to be Greater than the INACTIVE months.

 **<a  target="_blank"  href="/downloads/naviga-new-business-flag.tgz"> Sample New Business Flag Dataset - [NAVIGA]-New Business Flag</a>**

 Many times there is a need to declare a customer as a new customer after a defined length of inactivity.
 That is where this code can help.